teambit/bit/docs/getting-started.md

 ### Let's say we want to add documentation to the component we've just created.

-1. Import the component to the inline_bits folder:
+1. Import the component to the inline_components directory:

 `bit modify @scopy/is-string`